alexnik197/Bankist/README.md

 # This is "Bankist" application created for practice basic methods of arrays.

 Main Functionallity:

 - registration
 - log in
 - transfer money to user
 - take out a loan
 - delete the account
 - show all movements of current account
+- sort a movements by min to max

 # I practiced the next methods:

 - forEach
 - map
 - filter